pkantue/molomolotech/E-Learning/Technical/General/Productivity_with_TickTick.md

+## Title: After 10 years of using Ticktick for productivity...
+(Life lessons included)
 **[Opening Scene: You’re walking along a forest path, camera following you as the trees gently sway in the background.]**

 **You (smiling):**
-Welcome to another productivity journey, folks!
 Today, we're going to talk about something I've learned over 10 years of using TickTick.
 But instead of doing this in a boring office or in front of a computer, we're out here, in this forest!
-Why?
+We're approaching winter here in Europe, so the cold weather brings the shedding of trees and an orange and brown and canopy of leaves. .
+Quite beautiful, actually Why?
 Because just like productivity, life’s a journey through some tangled branches, unexpected detours, and hopefully—some stunning views.

 Oh, and in case you're wondering, yes, I did use TickTick to remind me to take this walk.
 Otherwise, I’d still be in front of my laptop, buried in unfinished to-dos.
 Let’s get into it!